alema-r/carbon-footprint-dapp/README.md

 cd progetto-software-cybersecurity
 ```

-In order to compile contracts you have to
+In order to compile the contracts you have to
 - download @openzeppelin contracts
 - install the solidity compiler.

-You can download @openzeppelin contracts by executing the command:
+You can download the @openzeppelin contracts by executing the command:

 `npm install`

 To install the compiler, follow the instructions for your OS.

-### Linux
+### Installing the compiler

+**Linux**
 1. Download the compiler and save it in /usr/local/bin/ with the name solc:

 `sudo curl -L https://github.com/ethereum/solidity/releases/download/v0.8.12/solc-static-linux -o /usr/local/bin/solc`